Phalanx CIWS: Accidental shoot-down of US aircraft by Japanese ship

 On 4 June 1996, a Phalanx operated by the JMSDF accidentally shot down a US A-6 Intruder from the aircraft carrier that was towing a radar target during gunnery exercises about 1500 mi west of the main Hawaiian island of Oahu.
 The locked onto the Intruder instead of the target, or tracked up the tow cable after acquiring the towed target.
 The aircraft's two-man crew ejected safely.
 A post-accident investigation concluded that Yūgiris gunnery officer gave the order to fire before the A-6 was out of the CIWS engagement envelope.

 Red Sea crisis

-On 30 January 2024, Houthis fired an anti-ship cruise missile toward the Red Sea.
+On 30 January 2024, Houthi terrorists fired an anti-ship cruise missile toward the Red Sea.
 The missile came within a mile of the USS Gravely.
 The Phalanx CIWS aboard Gravely was used to shoot down the missile.
 This was the first time the Phalanx CIWS was used to down a Houthi-fired missile.
 No damage or injuries were reported.